 What’s the worst behavior you’ve seen on a plane?
-If you point the finger at the kids, maybe you’re half right.
+If you point the finger at the kids, you’re only half right.

 Emily Doig, a frequent air traveler, calls them “adult babies.”